-If you are new to teaching at the college or university level, this section can provide some general information about what to expect, as well as what is expected of you as an instructor.
+If you are new to teaching at the college or university level or are new to teaching at NDSU, this section provides general information about what to expect, as well as what is expected of you as an instructor.

 The following skills are essential for instructors regardless of the format in which they teach:

 - Solid knowledge of and enthusiasm for the subject matter

 - Strong writing skills and comfort communicating in writing

 - Comfort with technology

 - A willingness to be responsive to students and provide timely feedback

 Developing materials suitable for the web, and choosing the best resources to go along with those materials, can be time consuming, especially if you are preparing to teach the course for the first time.
 In general, expect an online class to take more time and energy to teach than a face-to-face class.
 Once the course begins, keeping up with student communication and feedback is also an on-going time demand for instructors.